 If you're finding it difficult to pay your rent, or if you're experiencing money problems, please contact us.

 Please remember that we could take legal action if you don't pay your rent.
-You may lose your home if you don't make arrangements to pay your rent in full.

 If your tenancy is in joint names, you are both responsible for all the rent and for any payments that have been missed.